neatnik/weblog.lol/weblog/configuration-items.md

 _Note: This page is a work in progress._

 Let’s take a look at each of the specific configuration items in your weblog.
 There’s a lot here, but one thing to keep in mind is that you don’t have to deal with all of this—just change whatever you feel like changing.
-You can leave as much of the defaults intact as you’d like.
+You can leave as many of the default values alone as you’d like, and your weblog will work just fine.

 <table>
 <thead>